-A new class of germanium PIs has been synthesized and investigated, leading to the commercialization of a new photoinitiator (2) in dental composites.
-UV-VIS absorption experiments revealed the desired bathochromic shift of the PIs (1: $^{\lambda}$ max = 418.5 nm) and photo-DSC studies proved the high photoreactivity of the acylgermanes compared to state-of-the-art PIs.
-Moreover, with the help of steadystate photolysis, the photobleaching effect of PIs 1 and 2 was elucidated under practical conditions enabling higher curing depths.
-Following those promising results for visiblelight curing, time-resolved EPR and CIDNP experiments were conducted to detect the formed radicals and radical recombination products during photolysis and to propose a reaction pattern for the PIs 1 and 2.
-The first step of photolysis was found to be the α -cleavage of the germanium-carbonylbond that gives a benzoyl radical and a benzoyldiethylgermanium-radical.
+A new class of germanium PIs has been synthesized and investigated, leading to the commercialization of the product Ivocerin® (2) in dental composites.
+UV-VIS absorption experiments revealed the desired bathochromic shift of the PIs (1: $\lambda{max} = 418.5$ nm) and photo-DSC studies proved the high photoreactivity of the acylgermanes compared to state-of-the-art PIs.
+Moreover, with the help of steady state photolysis, the photobleaching effect of PIs 1 and 2 was elucidated under practical conditions enabling higher curing depths.
+Following those promising results for visible light curing, time-resolved EPR and CIDNP experiments were conducted to detect the formed radicals and radical recombination products during photolysis and to propose a reaction pattern for the PIs 1 and 2.
+The first step of photolysis was found to be the α -cleavage of the germanium-carbonyl-bond which gives a benzoyl radical and a benzoyldiethylgermanium-radical.
 Significant follow-up products such as benzaldehyde 3 and germane 4 were found with the CIDNP technique.
-The company concluded the basic studies on the germanium-based PIs and extended the study with additional mechanical and clinical tests of dental composites.
-As a result of the satisfying studies, the PI 2 was introduced to the market under the trade name Ivocerin® and a dental composite with improved curing depth was developed (Tetric EvoCeram Bulk Fill) using a combination of CQ/DMAB and Ivocerin[®] as PI system. ▶
+The company Ivoclar Vivadent AG concluded the basic studies on the germanium-based PIs and extended the study with additional mechanical and clinical tests of dental composites.
+As a result of the satisfying studies, the PI 2 was introduced to the market under the trade name Ivocerin® and a dental composite with improved curing depth was developed (Tetric EvoCeram Bulk Fill) using a combination of CQ/DMAB and Ivocerin® as PI system.